Childhood and Schedule Vaccinations

 - Flu: For free flu vaccine eligibility please read here

-- Pregnancy: If you are pregnant we recommend you have your free whooping cough vaccine between 28 and 38 weeks of pregnancy.
-We also recommend your free flu vaccine.
+- Pregnancy: If you are pregnant we recommend you have your free whooping cough vaccine between 16 and 38 weeks of pregnancy.
+We also recommend you have your free flu vaccine.

 - Travel Vaccinations: We offer hepatitis A/B and typhoid.
 For other travel vaccines please attend a specialised travel clinic.
 Please note we are not a yellow fever authorised clinic.